 Retinoids.
 Acitretin (Soriatane) and other retinoids are medications that suppress skin cell growth.
 Dry skin and muscle discomfort are possible side effects.
 These medications should not be used if you are pregnant, breastfeeding, or planning to become pregnant.

 Methotrexate.
 Methotrexate (Trexall) is a drug that reduces the growth of skin cells and reduces inflammation.
 It is usually given once a week as a single oral dose.
-It's not as good as adalimumab (Humira) or infliximab (Remicade).
+Methotrexate not as effective as adalimumab (Humira) or infliximab (Remicade).
 It may result in an unsettled stomach, a loss of appetite, and fatigue.
 Long-term methotrexate users require regular blood tests to evaluate their blood counts and liver function.

 Men and women should wait at least three months after stopping methotrexate before trying to conceive.
 When you're breastfeeding, you shouldn't use this medication.

 Biologics.
-These medications, which are commonly given as injections, change the immune system in such a way that they interrupt the disease cycle and relieve symptoms and signs of disease in a matter of weeks.
+These medications, which are commonly given as injections, change the immune system in order to interrupt the disease cycle and relieve symptoms and signs of disease in a matter of weeks.
 Several of these medications have been approved to treat moderate to severe psoriasis in persons who haven't responded to first-line treatments.
 The number of therapy choices is continually increasing.
 Etanercept (Enbrel), infliximab (Remicade), adalimumab (Humira), ustekinumab (Stelara), secukinumab (Cosentyx), and ixekizumab (Ixekizumab) are some examples (Taltz).
 These medications are costly, and health insurance companies may or may not cover them.

 Because biologics have the potential to suppress your immune system in ways that increase your risk of serious infections, they should be administered with caution.
-People who are receiving these medications, in particular, must be screened for tuberculosis.
+People who are receiving these medications must be screened for tuberculosis.

 Other medications.
-When alternative treatments aren't available, thioguanine (Tabloid) and hydroxyurea (Droxia, Hydrea) can be utilised.
+When alternative treatments aren't available, thioguanine (Tabloid) and hydroxyurea (Droxia, Hydrea) can be utilized.
 Apremilast (Otezla) is taken twice a day by mouth.
-It helps to relieve itching in particular.
+It is most beneficial for itching relief.
 Consult your doctor about the potential negative effects of these medications.

 - Although doctors choose treatments based on the type and severity of psoriasis as well as the areas of skin affected, in people with typical skin lesions (plaques), the traditional approach is to start with the mildest treatments — topical creams and ultraviolet light therapy (phototherapy) — and only progress to stronger ones if necessary.
 Systemic therapy is frequently required from the start of treatment for people with pustular or erythrodermic psoriasis or associated arthritis.
 The goal is to identify the most effective strategy to reduce cell turnover while causing the fewest negative effects possible.

 Psoriasis is treated with a variety of alternative therapies, including special diets, creams, nutritional supplements, and herbs.
-None of them has been definitively proven to be effective.
-Alternative remedies, on the other hand, are generally considered harmless and may help people with mild to moderate psoriasis reduce itching and scaling.
+None of them have been definitively proven to be effective.
+Alternative remedies are generally considered harmless and may help people with mild to moderate psoriasis reduce itching and scaling.
 Other alternative therapies can help you avoid triggers like stress.